openshift-labs/learn-katacoda/servicemesh/istio-fasttrack/04-routing.md

 OpenShift cluster is how you configure routing rules for Istio.

 ## Install a default route rule
-Because the BookInfo sample deploys 3 versions of the reviews microservice, we need to set a default route.
+Because the Bookinfo sample deploys 3 versions of the reviews microservice, we need to set a default route.
 Otherwise if you access the application several times, you’ll notice that sometimes the output contains star ratings.
 This is because without an explicit default version set, Istio will route requests to all available versions of a service in a random fashion, and anytime you hit `v1` version you'll get no stars.